Static Electricity in Conveyor Belts

 A static spark discharge can be dangerous in gaseous or dusty atmospheres as it can cause ignition, in grocery stores as customers and employees can be shocked regularly, and in electronic manufacturing settings.
 When two surfaces in close proximity are moved relative to one another, a static charge is generated (the triboelectric effect).

 - A person walking across a carpet can generate more than 30,000 electrostatic volts at a relative humidity in the 10 – 20% range.
 The same person walking across the same carpet would exhibit less than 2,000 electrostatic volts if the relative humidity were 70% or more.
-This is due to the high bleed off static charges by the humid air.
+This is due to the high bleed-off static charges by the humid air.

-- When slitting conveyor belting that passes over a flat surface and through pinch rollers, a static electric charge can be generated, especially when humidity is low, causing the hair on the operator’s arm(s) to rise or causing the operator to feel a “zap” or jolt of electrical current.
+- When slitting conveyor belting that passes over a flat surface and through pinch rollers, a static electric charge can be generated, especially when humidity is low, causing the hair on the operator’s arm(s) to rise or cause the operator to feel a “zap” or jolt of electrical current.

 On belt conveyors, the belt surface is continually leaving the pulley surface, generating static electricity.
 As the conveyor continues to operate, the static charge will continue to accumulate and increase unless it is bled off (or discharged) in some manner.